Sign up for

 Now is your chance to reach this market, by joining our iF design center Chengdu project.
 Set to open in April 2018, the iF design center Chengdu will be a landmark of design quality in Western China and a unique opportunity for companies, designers and start ups.

-Watch the video below or download our project summary document for more information.
+Watch the video below or download our project summary document as well as the floorplan for more information.

 Fang Liu and Melanie du Toit tell us about their experiences when they visited "the home of the panda".
 Two persons – two stories.
 Enjoy!